swati68/ApplyWise-AI/README.md

 The scheduler reuses the existing GitHub pipeline service.
 It does not duplicate scan, match, resume generation, PDF, Drive, or email logic.

-## Ethical Use

-ApplyWise AI does not implement unauthorized LinkedIn scraping, company-site crawling, or auto-apply spam.
-LinkedIn jobs should be handled through manually pasted URLs or job descriptions.
-Automation is limited to user-configured sources and user-authorized Google integrations.

 ## Prerequisites

 - Node.js 20+